usnistgov/800-63-3/sp800-63-3/cover.md

 Accordingly, with this revision, SP 800-63 has been split into a family of documents organized as follows:

-- SP 800-63-3 *Digital Authentication Guideline* - Provides guidance on general authentication issues and for using authenticators, credentials, and assertions together in an information system.
+- SP 800-63-3 *Digital Authentication Guideline* - Provides guidelines on general authentication issues and for using authenticators, credentials, and assertions together in an information system.

 - SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential, can be bound to a specific individual.
 This typically happens when that individual is enrolled in an identity system, through the identity proofing process.

-- SP 800-63B *Authentication and Lifecycle Management* - provides guidance on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.
+- SP 800-63B *Authentication and Lifecycle Management* - provides guidelines on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.

-- SP 800-63C *Federation and Assertions* - Provides guidance on the use of federated identity and assertions to convey the results of authentication processes to a relying party.
+- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of federated identity and assertions to convey the results of authentication processes to a relying party.

 ### IAL, AAL, and FAL Summary